mbabazif/github/README.md

 ## Specifications

-The user is able to enter the quote
+The user is able to enter the name on github
-The user is likely to choose the best quote for her/her by using the upvote and downvoted The user can delete the quote
+The user is likely to go all the projects u have on local repostory

 ## Technologies Used